 These experiences motivate him to contribute to the future of aeronautics and decided him to participate in the TEAMAero project.

-Nicolas is now working at NUMECA International on the high-fidelity simulation and the modelling of unsteady shock wave boundary layer interactions.
+Nicolas is now working at Cadence Design Systems on the high-fidelity simulation and the modelling of unsteady shock wave boundary layer interactions.

 Besides his education, Nicolas is a music enthusiast and plays badminton.
 He also used to play chess in youth competitions.

 Objectives: To develop and validate advanced numerical methods for the prediction of wall-bounded turbulent flows in the presence of wall roughness, and/or control devices like vortex generators (VG).
 This target is particularly ambitious in the traditional numerical methods for compressible flows in complex geometries, in one form or another, incorporate numerical diffusion for stabilization purposes.
 Furthermore, meshing the individual roughness elements and vortex generators may be a tedious and time-consuming exercise.
 For that purpose, in the proposed research we will focus on numerical methods capable of guaranteeing nonlinear stabilization without any form of artificial diffusion, and to handle arbitrarily complex geometries without the need to generate body-fitted meshes.
 In this respect, it is foreseen to use a baseline energy-consistent Cartesian solver developed by URLMS, within the context of an Immersed-Boundary (IB) treatment of complex geometries embedded in the flow field.
 The tool will be used to study boundary layer transition inception caused by roughness and Vgs, also in order that unfavourable effects associated with SBLI (oblique or normal shock) are minimized.
 Numerical experiments will be carried out for basic configurations as flat plates with impinging shock, as well as for transonic flow over realistic airfoils.